 Here are our top picks for the best fitness trackers as of November 2016, ranked from least to most expensive:

 What to know: The Ray’s lack of a screen means you can’t glance down to see your health statistics or the time.
-It’s also expensive considering its limited functionality compared to other trackers.
+It’s also expensive considering its limited functionality compared to other trackers, and the battery can be difficult to insert into the device during setup.
 You can buy the Misfit Ray here

 Why we like it: Fitbit’s Charge 2 includes just about everything a basic fitness tracker should have.
 It can measure steps taken, calories burned, floors climbed, heart rate, and active minutes, all while automatically tracking more intense exercise and sleep patterns.
 With its Cardio Fitness Level feature, the Charge 2 can help you put your health statistics in context.
 Its screen is also larger than the older Charge and Charge HR, offering an easier look at the time, your health metrics, and incoming notifications.